 Making your pages readable by Gemini

 Before thinking about content, make sure Gemini can simply read your pages.
-The first obstacle is technical, and it silently eliminates a large share of poorly built sites.
+The first obstacle is technical, and it silently eliminates a large share of poorly built sites — with no error message, just an absence of citations.

-Language models do not execute JavaScript at the time of extraction.
-If your main content only appears after client-side rendering, it is invisible to Gemini.
-Server-side rendering (SSR) or complete static HTML is not a comfort optimization: it is an entry condition.
-A poorly configured React site that delivers an empty shell to the crawler will never be cited, no matter how good its text is.
+Generative engines don't execute JavaScript at extraction time.
+If your main content only appears after client-side rendering, it's invisible to Gemini.
+Server-side rendering (SSR) or complete static HTML isn't a comfort optimization: it's an entry condition.
+A misconfigured React site that serves an empty shell to the crawler will never be cited, no matter how good its text is.

-Check that the critical text is present in the initial HTML, before any JavaScript.
+Verify that critical text is present in the initial HTML, before any JavaScript.
 Disable JS in your browser and reload: what you see is what Gemini reads.

 Allow Google-Extended and the associated agents in your robots.txt.
-Blocking out of excess caution excludes you from citations.
+An overly cautious block excludes you outright from citations.

 FAQPage markup is a strong signal for AI Overviews.
-It explicitly maps your question-answer pairs and makes extraction easier.
+It explicitly maps your questions and answers and makes extraction easier.

-Structured markup deserves particular attention.
+Structured data deserves particular attention.
 FAQPage schema acts as an extraction guide: it tells Gemini where to find a question, where to find its answer, and how to pair them.
-It is one of the rare signals you control 100% and that directly affects AI Overviews.
+It's one of the rare signals you control 100% and that weighs directly on AI Overviews.
+Add an Article schema and a marked-up breadcrumb to reinforce context comprehension.

 Structuring citable content

-A citable passage answers a specific question, on its own, without requiring outside context.
-Gemini must be able to extract your paragraph and display it as is without it losing its meaning.
+A citable passage answers a precise question, on its own, without requiring outside context.
+Gemini must be able to extract your paragraph and display it as-is without it losing meaning.
+It's as much a writing discipline as a structural matter.

-The optimal length is between 134 and 167 words.
-Below that, the passage lacks context and evidence.
-Above that, it becomes too dense to be extracted cleanly.
-This window offers the exact balance between completeness and concision that generative engines look for.
+The optimal length sits between 134 and 167 words.
+Below that, the passage lacks context and proof.
+Above it, it becomes too dense to be cleanly extracted.
+This window offers the exact balance of completeness and concision that generative engines seek.

 Open each section with the answer

-The rule is mechanical: the first or first two sentences of each section must directly answer the implicit question in the heading.
+The rule is mechanical: the first one or two sentences of each section must directly answer the implicit question in the heading.
 The development comes afterward.
-Gemini, like a hurried reader, picks up what sits at the top.
-An introduction that beats around the bush before getting to the point loses the citation.
+Gemini, like a hurried reader, grabs what sits at the top.
+An introduction that beats around the bush before getting to the point loses the citation to a more direct competitor.

 Cited passages contain verifiable facts, figures, sharp definitions.
 Avoid vague phrasing and promises.
-A sentence like "LLMs do not execute JavaScript, so SSR is essential" is citable.
-A sentence like "you need to take care of your tech" is not.
+A sentence like "generative engines don't execute JavaScript, so SSR is essential" is citable.
+A sentence like "you need to look after your technical side" is not: it carries no extractable information.

 Identify the questions your prospects ask and structure your content around them.
-One section per intent, a heading that frames the question, a self-contained answer up front.
-This approach, which we also apply for getting cited by Claude, maximizes the number of entry points to your pages.
+One section per intent, a heading that phrases the question, a self-contained answer in the opening.
+This approach, which we also apply to getting cited by Claude, maximizes the number of entry points to your pages: every well-handled question becomes a potential gateway into an AI answer.

 Building the authority Gemini recognizes

-The authority Gemini values is not just a matter of the number of inbound links.
-Off-site brand signals often matter more, and that is a break with traditional SEO.
+The authority Gemini values isn't reduced to the number of inbound links.
+Off-site brand signals often matter more, and that's a sharp break from traditional SEO centered on link building.

-The Ahrefs analysis of 200,000 domains (December 2025) is illuminating.
+Ahrefs' analysis of 200,000 domains (December 2025) is telling.
 Brand mentions on third-party platforms correlate more strongly with AI citations than Domain Rating does.
-YouTube shows a correlation of 0.737, where Domain Rating caps at 0.266.
-Mentions on Reddit and Wikipedia carry weight, and Wikipedia alone accounts for 47.9% of ChatGPT citations.
-The message is clear: your presence elsewhere on the web feeds your citability.
+YouTube shows a correlation of 0.737, where Domain Rating tops out at 0.266.
+Mentions on Reddit and Wikipedia weigh heavily, and Wikipedia alone accounts for 47.9% of ChatGPT citations.
+The message is clear: your presence elsewhere on the web directly feeds your citability.

-In practical terms, three levers strengthen the authority Gemini recognizes.
-First, earning mentions on the platforms the models consult: Reddit, YouTube, Wikipedia, specialized media.
-Next, publishing original research or proprietary data that others will cite, creating a network effect.
-Finally, maintaining brand and expertise consistency across the entire web, so Gemini associates your name with your area of authority.
+In practice, three levers strengthen the authority Gemini recognizes.
+First, earn mentions on the platforms the models consult: Reddit, YouTube, Wikipedia, specialist media.
+Second, publish original research or proprietary data that others will cite, creating a network effect.
+Third, maintain brand and expertise consistency across the web, so Gemini associates your name with your area of authority.

 This work goes beyond simple on-page optimization.
-It is a matter of a global presence strategy, exactly the kind of project led by a GEO agency able to coordinate technical work, content, and brand signals.
-Visibility in Gemini is built as much outside your site as inside it.
+It's a matter of a global presence strategy, exactly the kind of project led by a GEO agency able to articulate technical, content, and brand signals.
+Visibility in Gemini is built as much off your site as on it.

-Request a free GEO audit: we identify what is blocking your citations and the roadmap to get into Gemini and AI Overviews answers.
+Request a free GEO audit: we identify what's blocking your citations and the precise roadmap to enter Gemini and AI Overview answers.

 Questions fréquentes